programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 If you run this more than once, you will have duplicate records.
 If that happens, just TRUNCATE the table and run the program again, but only once.

 # Selecting data from a table with SQL using R
+Our goal here is to use the table of newspaper stories we have imported and make a graph of the number of stories published in Welsh Newspapers during each month of World War I that match the search terms (allotment and garden) and (German and submarine)

 The program below queries the database and produces the plot below.
 Read through the program to see what is happening.
 ```